liv7c/devblog/posts/search-for-string-with-git-log.md

   - git
 ---

 Recently, I discovered a useful functionality of `git log` while cleaning up some code.
-You can pass an option to `git log` to get back a list of all the commits that changed a certain string.
+You can pass an option to `git log` to get back a list of all the commits that changed a particular string.
 Let's explore that feature!

 ## Using `git log -S`

-If you want to find all the occurrences of a certain string in your git history, `git log -S` is perfect for the job.
+If you want to find all the occurrences of a specific string in your git history, `git log -S` is perfect for the job.

-For example, if you look for a certain component in a React app, you can type:
+For example, if you look for a particular component in a React app, you can type:

 ```sh
 git log -S ContentWrapper